zahracloud/linux-automation-bash/backups/README.md

 # Backup & Data Retention
 Scripts focused on data integrity and disaster recovery.

 ### Scripts:
-* **AutoBackup.sh**: Asks for a filename and creates a timestamped copy with a '.bak' extension
+- **AutoBackup.sh**: Creates a timestamped `.bak` copy of any specified file.
+  - **Logic:** Uses dynamic variable assignment to ensure backup files never overwrite each other.